Iran Says Its Revolutionary Guard Seized Foreign Oil Tanker In Strait Of Hormuz

 The ship was seized on Sunday, Iran says.
 While it did not name the vessel, U.S. media outlets and maritime news sites have identified it as the MT Riah, a small Panama-flagged tanker that went missing in the Strait of Hormuz around midnight Saturday, according to ship-tracking data.
 According to the Vesseltracker website, the tanker has been missing since it "turned off its AIS" — its automatic identification system transponders.

-News of the at-sea seizure comes one day after another semi-official Iranian news site, ISNA, quoted an Iranian Foreign Ministry spokesman saying that Iran had "rescued" a foreign oil tanker in the Persian Gulf, taking it to shore for repairs.
+News of the at-sea seizure comes one day after another semiofficial Iranian news site, ISNA, quoted an Iranian Foreign Ministry spokesman saying that Iran had "rescued" a foreign oil tanker in the Persian Gulf, taking it to shore for repairs.

 In recent months, the Riah frequently traveled between ports of the United Arab Emirates.
 As the Associated Press reports, "An Emirati official had told the AP the small oil tanker made no distress call before switching off its tracker."

-The seizure adds another layer of complexity to Iran's standoff with the U.S. — and its insistence that European countries that signed a landmark nuclear deal in 2015 keep their promise to ease economic sanctions, despite the U.S. withdrawal from the pact.
+The seizure adds another layer of complexity to Iran's standoff with the U.S. — and its insistence that European countries that signed a landmark nuclear deal in 2015 keep their promise to ease economic sanctions, despite U.S. withdrawal from the pact.

 The Strait of Hormuz is the world's most important strategic chokepoint for oil transport, according to the U.S. Energy Information Administration.
 The agency says that last year, the strait was the conduit for 21% of the world's crude oil and other petroleum products.